mido/mido/README.rst

 Known bugs
 ----------

-  - on OS X, portmidi sometimes hangs for a couple of seconds while initializing.
+  - on OS X, PortMidi sometimes hangs for a couple of seconds while initializing.

   - in Linux, I sometimes experience short lags, as if messages are bunched up and then released again.
-This is probably a portmidi problem.
+This is probably a PortMidi problem.

   - libportmidi prints out error messages instead of returning err and setting the error message string.
-This is most likely a bug in portmidi but it trickles up.
+This is most likely a bug in PortMidi but it trickles up.

   - there is an obscure bug involving the OS X application Midi Keys.
     See tmp/segfault.py